noahkohrs/PROJET_LTPF_2023/README.md

 # LTPF Project

-## Lexical Analysis and Parsing
+## PF - Lexical Analysis and Parsing

-This project consists of a simple implementation of lexical analysis and parsing for a programming language implemented in OCaml.
+This project (`CR_PF.ml`) consists of a simple implementation of lexical analysis and parsing for a programming language implemented in OCaml.
 The code provided includes functions for lexing and parsing expressions in the language.

 ### Lexical Analysis